Qattara Depression Project: Friedrich Bassler

-From 1964 onward Prof. Friedrich Bassler led the international "Board of Advisers" which was responsible for planning and financing activities for the project.
+From 1964 onward, Prof. Friedrich Bassler led the international "Board of Advisers" who were responsible for planning and financing activities for the project.
 He also advised the Egyptian government on the matter from 1975 onward.
 He was appointed by the German Federal Ministry of Economics in Bonn to make a preliminary feasibility study.

 Bassler was the driving force behind the Qattara Project for nearly a decade.
 Halfway through the 1970s a team of eight, mostly German, scientists and technicians was working on the planning of the first hydro-solar depression power station in the world.
 The first "Bassler study" of 1973 laid the basis for the Egyptian government to commission a study of its own.
 It decided in 1975 that Bassler and a group of companies known as "Joint Venture Qattara" should conduct a feasibility study of the project.

 The project concept was: Mediterranean water should be channeled through a canal or tunnel towards the Qattara Depression, which lies below sea level.
 This water would then fall into the depression through penstocks for electricity generation.
 The water would evaporate quickly because of the very dry and hot weather once in the depression.
 This would allow more water to enter the depression and would create a continuous source of electricity.

 A canal 60 meters deep would connect the Mediterranean with the depression's edge at this narrow isthmus.
 This canal would deliver water to the depression as well as being a shipping route towards the Qattara lake, with a harbor and fishing grounds in the depression.
 The depression was to be filled to a height of 60 m below sea level.
 It would take a total of 10 years to fill to that level.
 After that the incoming flow would balance out against the outgoing evaporation, and the lake level would stabilize.